 The data management function will require a specification of its place in the organizational structure and corresponding operating model.
 To know how to achieve the specified deliverables, a company needs to estimate the current and desired status of data management.

 Maturity assessment is one of the means to do so.
-Such an assessment will lead to development of strategy, roadmaps, and plans.
-The operating model will be implemented based on a set of data management – related policies, standards, processes, procedures, and tasks.
+Such an assessment will lead to the development of strategy, roadmaps, and plans.
+The operating model will be implemented based on a set of data management–related policies, standards, processes, procedures, and tasks.
 Data management-related roles will perform these tasks.

 ‘Process’ signifies a data management-related business process at different levels of abstraction.

 There are key high-level processes to be developed and implemented.
 These processes will focus on making the data management framework operational.
 Data management initiatives should be planned and the progress of these initiatives should be followed.
 Processes will be shaped according to the project management approach of the company.
 Design, approval, and implementation of data management rules and roles will also require dedicated processes.
-Data-related issues resolution should be a separate process.
+The resolution of the data-related issues should be a separate process.

-Usually, all data management roles represent a set of data management related accountabilities.
+Usually, all data management roles represent a set of data management-related accountabilities.
 These accountabilities and responsibilities are spread between data management/IT professionals and subject matter experts from business departments.
-Even if the industry reference guide DAMA-DMBOK2 offers some solutions regarding roles, still each company usually creates a set of roles that fits the company culture, understanding of data management, etc. I shared my vision on data-management roles and its design in one of my previous articles.
+Even if the industry reference guide DAMA-DMBOK2 offers some solutions regarding roles, still each company usually creates a set of roles that fits the company culture, understanding of data management, etc. I shared my vision on data-management roles and their design in one of my previous articles.

 ‘Tools’ include information technology systems and applications as well as resources required for performing the data management function, e.g. budget.